nathanlytang/Cloudflare-DDNS/README.md

 ## Multiple Domains

 Use `cloudflare-multi-ddns.sh`.
-Rather than having the authentication email, API key, and zone id specified by the script, they are store in the `dns-entries` file.
+Rather than having the authentication email, API key, and zone id specified by the script, they are stored in the `dns-entries` file.
 Your `dns-entries` file will look like this:
     * In each entry, list the Auth_email, api_key, zone_id, A-Record Name, A-Record ID, TTL, and Proxied, each separated by a single space.